3lbsofSalt/DansCarBarn/README.md

 ## Toolstack

-The project uses Javascript on both the frontend and the backend.
-The frontend is a standalone [Vue 3](https://vuejs.org/guide/introduction.html) project, and the backend is an [Express.js](https://expressjs.com/) REST API.
+The project uses JavaScript on both the frontend and the backend.
+The frontend is a standalone [Vue 3](https://vuejs.org/guide/introduction.html) project and the backend is an [Express.js](https://expressjs.com/) REST API.

 The project also uses a PostgreSQL database for persistent storage in production and a SQLite database in development.
 Database operations will be performed by the backend using the [Sequelize ORM](https://sequelize.org/).